Genesis 46:3

 were born him in Egypt, were two souls: all the souls of the house of Jacob,

 which came into Egypt, were threescore and ten.
-And he sent Judah before him
+And he sent Judah before him unto Joseph, to

-unto Joseph, to direct his face unto Goshen; and they
+direct his face unto Goshen;

-came into the land of Goshen.
+of Goshen.
 And Joseph

 made ready his chariot, and went up to meet Israel his father, to Goshen, and